hamzagedikkaya/E-Commerce-Project/README.md

 ## Current Status

 - **Initial Setup:** The project has been created with Ruby on Rails 7.2.1 and PostgreSQL.
-- **Migration:** Today, we created the first migration file and established the initial database schema.
-This is a foundational step, and the migration will be detailed and expanded as development progresses.
+- **Migration:** A few days ago, we created the first migration file and established the initial database schema.
+This was a foundational step, and the migration will be detailed and expanded as development progresses.
+- **Gem Installation:** After adding the first migration, we also installed some foundational gems to help streamline the development process.
+These gems will aid in various aspects such as authentication, asset management, and testing.

 ## Development